 Not a sledgehammer style, this Barossa Shiraz is made for drinking!
 Soft, slurpy and textured it is balanced with good acidity, which refreshes the palate and makes you go back for a second / third glass.
-It is matured for 15 months in old French oak hogsheads sur lie to allow the fruit to fully express itself.
+The wine is matured sur lie for 12 months in 3 and 4 year old French oak hogsheads.

 jamessuckling.com, James Suckling, August 2018.
 Score: 92

 A fresh shiraz showing notes of blueberries, pressed violets , slate, spices and dried herbs.
 Medium body, a compact and minerally package of firm tannins and a driven finish.